pytorch/botorch/docs/optimization.md

 [`sequential_optimize()`](../api/optim.html#botorch.optim.optimize.sequential_optimize)
 provide for these two types of functionality, respectively.

-Our empirical observations of the *closed-loop Bayesian optimization performance* for $q = 5$ show that joint optimization and sequential optimization have similar optimization performance on some standard benchmarks, but sequential optimization comes at a steep cost in wall time (2-6x in our tests).
+Our empirical observations of the *closed-loop Bayesian Optimization performance* for $q = 5$ show that joint optimization and sequential optimization have similar optimization performance on some standard benchmarks, but sequential optimization comes at a steep cost in wall time (2-6x in our tests).
 Therefore, for moderately